benoit74/jaas-in-action/introducing-jaas.md

 Like most Java APIs, JAAS is exceptionally extensible.
 Most of the sub-systems in the framework allow substitution of default implementations so that almost any situation can be handled.
 For example, an application that once stored user ids and passwords in the database can be changed to use Windows OS credentials.
 Java’s default, file-based mechanism for configuration of access rights can be swapped out with a system that uses a database to store that information.
 The incredible flexibility of JAAS and the rest of the security architecture, however, produces some complexity.
 The fact that almost any piece of the entire infrastructure can be overridden or replaced has major implications for coding and configuration.
 For example, every application server’s JAAS customizations have a different file format for configuring JAAS, all of which are different from the default one provided by Java[^1].

-[^1]: But, we’re Java programmers, we live for that kind of stuff, right?

 ## User Access Control

 Suppose you’re tasked with writing a web application that allows users to log in with an id and password and then allows the users to view their employment information.
 Because of the sensitivity of the data, it is important that employees not have access to each other’s data.
 At this point, the protection logic is not very complex: only let the user that is currently logged in see the information that is mapped to himself.
 But now add the idea of a manager who may be able to see some of the other employees’ items, such as salary or hiring date.
 Then add the idea of a human resources administrator.
 Then an accountant.
 Or an auditor.
 The CEO.
 All these users need access to different information and should not be allowed anything more than necessary.